danbovey/awesome-home-media-center/README.md

 - [SeriesGuide for Android](https://seriesgui.de/) - Free Trakt.tv client for Android.
 - [SERIST](http://seristapp.com/) - Paid Trakt.tv client for Android and iOS.

+## Other
+- [Ombi](https://github.com/tidusjar/Ombi) - Ombi allows you to host your own Plex Request and user management system.
+If you are sharing your Plex server with other users, allow them to request new content using an easy to manage interface!
+Manage all your requests for Movies and TV with ease, leave notes for the user and get notification when a user requests something.
+Allow your users to post issues against their requests so you know there is a problem with the audio etc.  Even automatically send them weekly newsletters of new content that has been added to your Plex server! www.ombi.io

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)